 After the Academy closed in 1972, it became necessary to find a use for all the unoccupied rooms of the Motherhouse.
 The Sisters hosted wedding parties, small retreat groups and meetings of other religious orders.
 In 1978, the community voted to accept Co-Members into the Order.
 These Christian men and women share in the prayer life, help in ministries of the Order, and enjoy companionship with the Sisters.

 In the 1980s, St. Joseph Conference Center grew, and the spirit of ecumenism was evident in the wide variety of church groups who utilized the Center.
 On October 31, 1982, the Tipton sisters began welcoming co-members as faith companions.
-The first class featured 24 co-members.
+The first class featured 24 co-members or Associates.

 Through a grant from the Lilly Foundation in 1986, a Development Office was established to solicit funds to help ministries.
 “The Cornerstone” newsletter was created to inform relatives and benefactors of the Community and its ministries.